bentheiii/Edge/README.md

 Wrapper classes for UDP and TCP ports that can send and receive any object, not just bytes.

 ---
-###Receiver Threads and Listener Threads
-A thread designed to handle connections

----
 ###MultiSocket
 A socket that multiple processes can hook up to.